Max Whittier: Rodeo Land and Water Company

 As well as holding interests in those companies, Whittier was a large stockholder and director of Rodeo Land and Water Company which held 3,100 acres in the areas of which would become Beverly Hills, as well as the Amalgamated Oil Company, Titicaca Oil Company, and the Inca Oil Company as well as several more interests in Oklahoma.
 He also acquired large areas of land in the Lost Hills districts helping organize the Belridge Oil Company, which held 31,000 acres in that district.

 In 1935, his family started the Whittier Trust Company, a multi-family office and state-chartered wealth management company.

 The Whittier Mansion

-The Whittier Mansion, on a 3.6 acre plot on Sunset Boulevard, gained notoriety after its purchase in 1978 by Saudi Sheik Mohammed al Fassi, who boldly redecorated the Spanish-style mansion, painting the property’s classical statues, visible from the street, in flesh tones – genitalia and all.
+The Whittier Mansion, on a 3.6 acre plot on Sunset Boulevard, gained notoriety after its purchase in 1978 by Saudi Sheik Mohammed al Fassi, who boldly redecorated the Italian-Renaissance style mansion, painting the property’s classical statues, visible from the street, in flesh tones – genitalia and all.
 The garish painted statues turned the mansion into a tourist attraction until it was heavily damaged in a 1980 fire and torn down five years later.
 The Jerk was filmed at this mansion.